tanav-hackerearth/tanav-hackerearth/README.md

 - 👀 I’m interested in Tech
 - 🌱 I’m currently learning Everything
 - 📫 How to reach me tanav@hackerearth.com
+- This is a private GitHub account to store some work of mine at HackerEarth

 <!---
 tanav-hackerearth/tanav-hackerearth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.